Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session8.md

 The source address is the IP address of the addresses

+The transport layer is above the network layer, the data within a packet is represented within the netwrok layer but then sent to the transport layer

+The application layer doesn't care how its routed before-hand

+UDP - user data protocol is used 'in time sensitive communications where occasionally dropping packets is better than waiting', overseen at, (Cloudflare 2024)

+TCP - transmission control protocol is reliable and uses a sequence number to ensure that every packet is sent, if a packet is wrong then it will request for a new one

+Sometimes packets are too large for the protocol to control and transmit, what it will do is split it up into increments of smaller packets

 ## Exercises and results
 *What exercises did you complete.
 What results.
 Screen shots and notes*